 In most EIA and PIA final reports, the section on biodiversity is usually used interchangeably with wild life.
 These two terms are however, not the same.
 Biodiversity is the variability in living systems within the area while wild life refers to fauna such as birds, reptiles, amphibians and mammals within an area.
-As a consequence of this we have developed a reporting format for biodiversity reporting in EIA and PIA reports.
+As a consequence of this developed reporting format for we have а biodiversity reporting in EIA and PIA reports.